Sampeteq/cinema-app/readme.md

 # Cinema manager

-This is web app to manage a cinema builded on modular monolith architecture.
+This is web app to manage a cinema built on modular monolith architecture.